phetsims/fourier-making-waves/doc/implementation-notes.md

   pressing the keyboard button in the navigation bar.
 * If all else fails, search for `// pdom`, which generally appears before code that is specific to a11y.

 User-interface sounds are implemented, and most of the sounds are provided by common-code UI components.
+There are 2 exceptions to user-interface sounds:
-As of this writing, the amplitude sliders in the **Discrete** screen have temporary sound support (see [AudibleSlider.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/view/AudibleSlider.js)).
+(1) As of this writing, the amplitude sliders in the **Discrete** screen have temporary sound support (see [AudibleSlider.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/view/AudibleSlider.js)).
 Other sliders in the sim do not support sound, due to lack of support in Slider.js.
+(2) Measurement Tools do not currently have associated sounds, as discussed in https://github.com/phetsims/fourier-making-waves/issues/169.

 Voicing and screen reader support are not implemented as of this writing.